ivi-dev/Sudoku/README.md

 ## Installing dependencies

-The app's a Node package so installing dependencies is as easy as:
+The app is a Node package, so installing dependencies is as easy as:

 	npm i